jiwei0921/SOD-CNNs-based-code-summary-/README.md

 # SOD CNNs-based code list
-This is a summary (**Code and Paper**) for salient object detection with deep learning.
+The repository provide a summary (**Code and Paper**) for salient object detection with deep learning.

-The repository provide a reading list for salient object detection with deep learning.

 In this repository, we mainly focus on deep learning based saliency methods.
 We hope these codes will help you to better understand saliency detection in the deep learning era. **We will keep updating it.**